 14. Map reads to the assembly using RSEM34 (Table 1).

 14.1) Create a 'transcript-to-gene-map' file, in which the first column contains the reference gene IDs, and the second column the contig IDs.
-In a spreadsheet editor, swap the first and second columns from the Blastx output, and write these columns to a .txt file, Use the LineBreak program to convert line breaks in the resulting .txt file to Unix format.
+In a spreadsheet editor, swap the first and second columns from the Blastx output, and write these columns to a .txt file.
+Use the LineBreak program to convert line breaks in the resulting .txt file to Unix format.

 14.2) Create a reference dataset from the transcriptome fasta file using the rsem-prepare-reference script, provided in the RSEM package (Supplemental File 1).